Airtrooper: Basic training

 All Army Air Corps groundcrew are trained to be soldiers first during their basic, or phase 1 training.
 Initially recruits attend basic training which is called phase 1 training either as junior entry soldiers at the Army Foundation College in Harrogate, or Army Training Regiment at Winchester, or as standard entry soldiers at the Army Training Centre Pirbright.

 Trade training

 Having successfully completed phase 1 training, recruits move to the School of Army Aviation, Middle Wallop, Hampshire to begin aviation employment training, or phase 2 training.
 This begins with a three-week induction course, including car theory, practise and tests and an in-depth insight to the AAC.
-On successful completion of this module, and airtrooper will then complete the additional three trade specific modules:
+On successful completion of this module, an airtrooper will then complete the additional three trade specific modules:

 Groundhandling skills

 The groundcrewman's course lasts three weeks.

 Communication skills

 The class-three signaller's course is four weeks long.

 Aircraft refuelling/hazardous materials training

 This three-week course qualifies an aircraft refueller operator.

 On successful completion of these trade modules, an airtrooper will be loaded onto a light goods vehicle course at the Defence School of Transport, in the East Riding of Yorkshire.
 This course takes between 10 and 12 weeks where the airtrooper will be taught to drive and maintain light goods vehicles used in the AAC.
 At the end of these courses the airtrooper will be qualified as an AAC soldier class 3, ready to be posted to his/her first regiment.